 '''

+public class ExaminationSolutionInitializer implements CustomSolverPhaseCommand

+{

+public void changeWorkingSolution(SolutionDirector solutionDirector) {

+examination = (Examination)

+Examination

+solutionDirector.getWorkingSolution();

+for (Exam exam : examination.getExamList()) {

+Score

+unscheduledScore

+=

-Score unscheduledScore = solutionDirector.calculateScoreFromWorkingMemory();
+solutionDirector.calculateScoreFromWorkingMemory();

-...
+. . .

 for (Period period : examination.getPeriodList()) {

 exam.setPeriod(period)

 workingMemory.update(examHandle, exam);

 Score score = solutionDirector.calculateScoreFromWorkingMemory();

-...
+. . .

 }

-...
+. . .

 }

-...

 }

+}

 '''

-Any change on the planning entities in a CustomSolverPhaseCommand must be told to the WorkingMemory of solutionDirector.getWorkingMemory().
+Any change on the planning entities in a CustomSolverPhaseCommand must be told to the WorkingMemory Of solutionDirector.getWorkingMemory().

 Do not change any of the planning facts in a CustomSolverPhaseCommand.
 That will corrupt the Solver because any previous score or solution was for a different problem.
-If you want to do that, see the section about Real-time planning instead.
+If you want to do that, see repeated planning and real-time planning instead.